infinisil/nix-xdg/README.md

 - Overlay rebuilds a lot, but most often you just want changes in the user profiles packages anyways -> what to use instead of an overlay to not make it ugly?
+- How to use only specific packages wrapped easily?
 - Potential home-manager integration, see https://github.com/rycee/home-manager/issues/95